marimo-team/marimo/docs/faq.md

 variables "flow".
 Whenever a cell is run, either because you changed its code or interacted with a UI element it reads, all its descendants run in turn.

+<a name="faq-overhead"></a>

+### Does marimo slow my code down?

+No, marimo doesn't slow your code down. marimo determines the dependencies among cells by reading your code, not running or tracing it, so there's zero runtime overhead.

 <a name="faq-expensive"></a>

 ### How do I prevent automatic execution from running expensive cells?